Saikat-too/VidSlice/README.md

 # VidSlice

-Creating a python Script to turn video into stil frames.
+Creating a python Script to turn video into stil frames and extrat frame of every second of a video.